bitrise-io/devcenter/_articles/bitrise-cli/create-your-own-step.md

 ---
-title: Create and share your own Step
+title: Creating and sharing your own Step
 menu:
   bitrise-cli:
     weight: 13